aherbert/GLOE-Pipe/README.md

     screen
     module load bpipe/0.9.9.3.slurm

-Start running GLOE-Pipe (direct mode as default)
+Start running GLOE-Pipe (indirect mode as default)

     bpipe run gloeseq.pipeline.groovy rawdata/*.fastq.gz

 ## Notes ##
-To use indirect mode the main pipeline needs to be modified in the gloeseq.pipeline.groovy file.
+To use direct mode the main pipeline needs to be changed in the gloeseq.pipeline.groovy file.

 The REs folder contains bed files including break sites of restriction endonucleases used in the GLOE-seq paper.
 The break sites overlapping transposons, telomeres and mtDNA on yeast genome are excluded.